Menu

 How to switch to eazyBI project custom fields from Profields

-After having changed the configuration, I do a new import to load the most recent data.
-Now I have values for the new field, which I’ll use to section the new measures.
+After changing the configuration, I did a new import to load the most recent data.
+Now, I have values for the new field, which I’ll use to segment the new measures.

 On the Analyze TAB, click New Report and follow these steps: